Twisted Whittaker category on affine flags and the category of representations of the mixed quantum group: Factorization algebra and factorization module

-\subsection{An explicit description of \texorpdfstring{$\Omega_q^L$}{}}
+\subsection{An explicit description of {$\Omega_q^L$}{}}

-In this section, we will recall the factorization algebra $\Omega_q^L$ given in \cite{[Ga6]}.
-It is the category of modules over this factorization algebra which is expected to be equivalent to the Whittaker category on affine flag variety.
+In this section, we will recall the factorization algebra $\Omega_q^L$ given in \cite[Section 2.3]{[Ga6]}.
+It is the category of modules over this factorization algebra that is expected to be equivalent to the Whittaker category on affine flags.